Daniel97er/cs50web-final-project/capstone/README.md

 # CRM-System

 !!!
-Before you use the programm check the code and the functionality
+Before you use the program check the code and the functionality
-    of the programm because there can be errors. !!!
+    of the program because there can be errors. !!!

 ## Short Description: